NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Here, Jehovah is speaking to himself, asking himself questions.
 Or perhaps he is speaking with the two angels.
 In any case Jehovah says **I have chosen him ... so that Jehovah may bring to Abraham what he has promised him.**

+## Genesis 18:33

+> And Jehovah went his way, when he had finished speaking to Abraham, and Abraham returned to his place.

+That **Jehovah went his way** shows that he was in one physical location with Abraham, and he loved to another physical location away from Abraham.
+But he didn't go "up" to heaven as in [Genesis 17:22](#genesis-1722).
+He remained on earth, which is vital to understanding the context of [Genesis 19:24](#genesis-1924).

+## Genesis 19:24

+> Then Jehovah rained on Sodom and Gomorrah sulfur and fire from Jehovah out of heaven.

+Here we have two Jehovahs, one on earth ([see 18:33](#genesis-1833)) and one in heaven.
+Jehovah on earth calls down fure, and the fire comes from Jehovah in heaven.
+This shows that Jehovah is acting in two distinct agents, one immanent[^immanent] and one transcendent[^transcendent].
+This is a key scripture in the ancient Jewish doctrine of [the Two Powers in Heaven](#the-two-powers-in-heaven).
+It proves that God has a plurality of persons, and that he can be physically manifested on earth.

 ## Exodus 19:9

 > And Jehovah said to Moses, “Behold, **I am coming to you in a thick cloud**, that the people may hear when I speak with you, and may also believe you forever.”
 When Moses told the words of the people to Jehovah,